AdaptOR2021/AdaptOR2021.github.io/_pages/datasetinfo.md

 An **embargo period** until the availability of the planned journal paper will be put in place.

 ### <a id="Data" class="uncolored_link">Data</a>

+Mitral valve repair is a heart surgery, which is aimed at re-storing the function of the mitral valve.
+During the surgery, the valve is not replaced but an annoloplasty ring is inserted to stabilize the mitral annulus.
+The prosthetic ring is anchored by white and blue matress sutures stitched in a particular pattern into the annulus.
+The goal of this challenge is to detect the points where these sutures enter or exit the tissue before the ring is sewed.

-The challenge cohort splits into two sets:
+The challenge cohort splits into two endoscopic sets:
 1. data acquired during simulating mitral valve repair on a surgical simulator ("Sim-Domain“),
-2. intraoperative endoscopic data from mitral valve repair ("Intraop-Domain").
+2. intraoperative endoscopic data from real minimally invasive mitral valve repair ("Intraop-Domain").

 <u>Training Sim-Domain:</u>
 2708 mono frames from 10 simulations (192-374 frames each) with approx. 33500 annotated landmarks.